Better Epilepsy Care Closer To Home In The UK

 Sometimes yes, with device-specific rules.
 Always check the exact device guidelines first.

-Researchers studied the effects of transcutaneous auricular vagus nerve stimulation (taVNS) on cognitive deficits in people with neuropsychiatric disorders, including epilepsy, depression, and headaches.
+Researchers studied the effects of different types of brain surgeries on mental functions in people with psychiatric disorders, epilepsy, and other conditions.